ucsb-cs16/w19/_lectures/lect09.md

 ## Code from lecture

-## C++ Memory model
-* Barebones model of memory: value vs address
-* Scope: local vs. global
-* Layout of compiled C++ program in memory: text, global data , heap and stack
-*

-## C++ arrays
+## Pointers

-* Intro to lab04
-* C/C++ arrays are like lists in Python and Arrays in Java.
-We will discuss the differences between these.
+* Pointer declaration - difference/similarities with declaring basic types
+* Accessing variables "indirectly" via pointers
+* The address and indirection operators: "&" and "*"
-* Declaring and initializing arrays in C++
+* Pointers and arrays - similarities and dfferences
-* Tracing code involving arrays
-* Array pitfalls: out of bound array access
+* Passing arrays to functions - specifically looking at how arrays degnerate to pointers on function calls.

 ## Under the hood of function calls
 * Function calls use the run-time stack, we'll see how and why that's important
 * Review of pass by value
-* Passing parameters to functions by value
+* Passing parameters to functions by address